Hope Emily Allen

-Hope Emily Allen (1883–1960), was an American scholar of medieval history who is best known for her research on the 14th-century English mystic Richard Rolle and for her discovery of a manuscript of the Book of Margery Kempe.
+Hope Emily Allen (1883–1960), was an American medievalist who is best known for her research on the 14th-century English mystic Richard Rolle and for her discovery of a manuscript of the Book of Margery Kempe.

 Early life and education

 Hope Emily Allen was born in Kenwood, Madison County, New York, on November 12, 1883.
 Her parents, Henry Grosvenor Allen and Portia Allen (born Underhill), had previously lived for a time in the Oneida Community, an experimental group based on socialist principles that broke up in 1880.
 Allen spent much of her life living on property that originally belonged to the community.
 She also lived in Niagara Falls, Ontario, Canada, attending Niagara Falls (Ontario) Collegiate.

 Allen undertook her undergraduate studies at Bryn Mawr College, with special interests in the study of Middle English literary texts, taught by medievalist Carleton Brown.
 She graduated in 1905 as one of "The Ten" top scholars.
 The next year she completed graduate work, also at Bryn Mawr, in English literature and Greek, earning a master's degree.
-After Bryn Mawr, she went to Radcliffe to begin studying for her PhD, and in 1910 she enrolled at Newnham College, Cambridge, for a semester to study English literature.
+After Bryn Mawr, she went to Radcliffe College to begin studying for her PhD, and in 1910 she enrolled at Newnham College, Cambridge, for a semester to study English literature.
 That semester eventually became a period of three years.

 After a period of illness, Allen returned to Oneida to recover.
 In September 1913, her mother died, and Allen assumed care of her father.
 During World War I, she remained in the United States, working on Rolle, frequently writing to her friends in England, and sending them care packages.
 On July 7, 1920, her father died.
 By 1921, Allen had returned to London, lodging at 116 Cheyne Row with a Cambridge friend, scientist-artist Marietta Pallis.